 The expression must not contain forward references to elements which have not yet been processed.

 In normal processing, the value of an instance can only be set once using dfdl:setVariable.
 Attempting to set the value of the variable instance for a second time is a Schema Definition Error.
 In addition, if a reference to the variable's value has already occurred and returned a default or an externally supplied value, then no assignment (even a first one) can occur.
 An exception to this behavior occurs whenever the DFDL processor backtracks because it is processing multiple branches of a choice or as a result of speculative parsing.
 In this case the variable state is also rewound.
+See Section 9 DFDL Processing Introduction.

 A dfdl:setVariable will override any default value specified on either dfdl:defineVariable or dfdl:newVariableInstance, or externally.